ivarrvinter/TimeWest_Geodesic_Coordinate_Mesh/README.md

-# Custom Transformer Model for Multi-Domain Text Classification
+# TimeWest Geodesic Coordinate Mesh

 ## Overview
 This repository contains an implementation of a custom Transformer model designed for multi-domain text classification tasks.
 The model incorporates a custom architecture that includes multi-head self-attention mechanisms, feedforward layers, positional encoding, and padding masks.